SkywardApps/popcorn/dotnet/Examples/README.md

-## Getting started with our example project
+## Getting started with our example projects
 Popcorn comes with an example project that can be a helpful starting point for anyone new to Popcorn.
 The main purpose of this project is to act as a testbed for integrating Popcorn, and to demonstrate the features of Popcorn.
 Once you are up and running with the project,